 Japanese ESG investment strategies differ somewhat from those of other developed countries, which, I would say, is one reason Japan was slow in embracing ESG investment.
-If ESG investment worldwide is ranked in terms of strategy, the most favored one is "negative screening".
-In other words, the most commonly adopted strategy in Europe and the US is to exclude companies or industries that do not comply with specific pre-set social or environmental criteria.
+If one were to rank ESG investment worldwide by strategy, the most common would be "negative screening".
+In other words, the most frequently applied strategy in Europe and the US is to exclude companies or industries that do not comply with specific pre-set social or environmental criteria.
 Negative screening could be a relatively easy entry point for ESG investment, but it is notably rare in Japan.
 That sort of divestment culture would seem not to sit well with Japanese investors.

 With the enactment and subsequent revisions of the Japan’s Stewardship Code and Corporate Governance Code, the Financial Services Agency of Japan (JFSA) has been driving corporate government reform in Japan.
 At the same time, investment chain reform is taken in parallel with corporate governance reform.
 The investment chain consists of asset owners, asset managers, and investee companies.
 Reforming the investment chain means encouraging and facilitating constructive dialogue among them, which leads to enhanced corporate value, and which ultimately creates a virtuous circle for the entire economy.
-In this context, engagement is considered as the key contributor to enhancement of corporate value.
+In this context, engagement is considered the key to enhance corporate value.
 This year marks the 7th year since the first enactment of Japan’s Stewardship Code in 2014.
-It is no coincidence that now we find strong growth in ESG investment in Japan through increased activities of ESG integration and ESG-themed engagement.
+It is no coincidence that we now find strong growth in ESG investment in Japan through increased ESG integration and ESG-themed engagement.

-JFSA released the 2nd revision of the Stewardship Code in March this year.
-By this revision, the coverage of the Code is extended to any asset classes from just only listed stocks, as far as stewardship activities are relevant.
-In this revision, it is also clarified that consideration of sustainability including ESG factors is an integral part of the stewardship responsibilities in the Code.
-Through these changes, I anticipate that 2020 is a pivotal year for asset owners, particularly for pension funds, to further identify ESG factors to enhance corporate value of investee companies and accelerate their engagement activities for this purpose.
+JFSA released the 2nd revision of the Stewardship Code in March of this year.
+With this revision, the Code is extended to cover not only listed stocks, but all asset classes, insofar as far as stewardship activities are relevant.
+The revision also clarified that consideration of sustainability, including ESG factors, is an integral part of stewardship responsibilities under the Code.
+In light of these changes, I anticipate 2020 will be a pivotal year for Japanese asset owners, particularly for pension funds, to further identify ESG factors to enhance corporate value of investee companies and accelerate their engagement activities for this purpose.